shreedharn/bedrock-cost-keeper/README.md

 Bedrock Cost Keeper is a **client-driven, eventually consistent REST service** that enables applications to:

-- 📊 Track and aggregate Amazon Bedrock usage costs in real-time
+- Track and aggregate Amazon Bedrock usage costs in real-time
-- 🎯 Select models intelligently based on daily budget quotas
+- Select models intelligently based on daily budget quotas
-- 🔄 Automatically fallback to cost-effective alternatives when quotas are exceeded
-- 🏢 Support multi-tenant organizations with flexible quota scoping
+- Support multi-tenant organizations with flexible quota scoping
-- 📈 Provide usage analytics and cost visibility
+- Provide usage analytics and cost visibility

 **Key Principle**: This is a **helper service, not an enforcer**.
 Applications make their own decisions about which Bedrock models to use, with the service providing recommendations based on quota awareness.